fsegurai/ngx-markdown/README.md

 ## Usage

-`ngx-markdown` provides different approaches to help you parse markdown to your application depending on your needs.
+`@fsegurai/ngx-markdown` provides different approaches to help you parse markdown to your application depending on your needs.

 > :bulb: As of Angular 6, the template compiler strips whitespace by default.
 Use `ngPreserveWhitespaces` directive to preserve whitespaces such as newlines in order for the markdown-formatted content to render as intended.
 https://angular.io/api/core/Component#preserveWhitespaces